All Products

 报警规则管理

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side pane, choose Operations > Alerts.

-3. On the Alert Rules tab, click Modify Contacts to specify the contact groups to which the alerts are sent.
-You can turn on or turn off Status to enable or disable the alert rule set.
+3. On the Alert Rules tab, click Modify Contacts to associate notification objects.
+Then, turn on the Status switch to enable the alert rule set.

 Feature